Bladen County, North Carolina: History

 Bladen County was formed in 1734 as Bladen Precinct of Bath County, from New Hanover Precinct.
 It was named for Martin Bladen, a member of the Board of Trade.
 With the abolition of Bath County in 1739, all of its constituent precincts became counties.

 Bladen's original residents included the Waccamaw people.

 Bladen County began as a vast territory, with indefinite northern and western boundaries.
 Reductions in its extent began in 1750, when its western part became Anson County.
-In 1754 the northern part of what was left of Bladen County became Cumberland County.
-In 1764 the southern part of what remained of Bladen County was combined with part of New Hanover County to form Brunswick County.
-In 1787 the western part of the now much smaller county became Robeson County.
-Finally, in 1808 the southern part of Bladen County was combined with part of Brunswick County to form Columbus County.
+In 1754, the northern part of what was left of Bladen County became Cumberland County.
+In 1764, the southern part of what remained of Bladen County was combined with part of New Hanover County to form Brunswick County.
+In 1787, the western part of the now much smaller Bladen became Robeson County.
+Finally, in 1808, the southern part of Bladen County was combined with part of Brunswick County to form Columbus County.

-Bladen County is considered the "mother county" of North Carolina because of the 100 counties in North Carolina, 55 of them at one point belonged to Bladen County.
+Bladen County is considered the "mother county" of North Carolina, because of the present 100 counties in the state, 55 of them belonged to Bladen at one point.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 887.78 sqmi, of which 874.03 sqmi is land and 12.75 sqmi (1.4%) is water.
+According to the U.S. Census Bureau, the county has a total area of 887.78 sqmi, of which 874.03 sqmi is land and 12.75 sqmi (1.44%) is water.
 It is the fourth-largest county in North Carolina by land area.